-Alzheimer's Disease: What Is Known About Delaying Or Preventing Its Onset Or Progression?
+Alzheimer's Disease: What Is Known About Delaying Or Preventing Its Onset And Progression?

 Harrison's Manual of Medicine, 15th Edition, lists five common causes of dementia and nine additional causes among adults.
 Thus the physician, when confronted with a patient presenting with signs of dementia, clearly faces a daunting task of differential diagnosis, made especially critical since some causes of dementia are treatable and even curable.
 It is in fact easy to argue that sooner rather than later specialized assessment from a neurologist or a specialist in neuropsychiatry, or both, is highly desirable, not only to avoid the calamity of leaving untreated a curable mental disease but also to identify as early as possible the cause of the dementia in order that therapeutic and delaying tactics can be initiated, even if the underlying disease is in fact judged incurable.
 A complete medical work-up is also needed to rule out potentially treatable causes of dementia such as encephalopathy, intracranial mass (e.g. tumor), infections that cause dementia, endocrine problems such as an under active thyroid, over-medication, metabolic problems, etc. Depression and delirium can mimic dementia, and are also treatable (2).